Dev-Craig44/react18-typescript/README.md

 - Organizing your code this way helps structure larger or more complex applications.
 For example, instead of placing every component in a single `components` folder, you can group related features into separate modules or domains.
 - Think of it like a supermarket, where different sections (like dairy or bakery) keep things organized and easy to find.

-# expense filter
+# Expense Filter

-- potentially in the future, we might want to filter by different parameters, so our filter component going to include all kinds of filters
+- In the future, we may want to filter expenses by various parameters.
+To accommodate this, our filter component will be designed to support multiple types of filters.

+# Expense Form